Forest School is delivered on a regular basis throughout the year in our on-site wood.

 Before we undertake any new activity which requires new skills we have a tool talk or activity protocol which includes a demonstration of how and why we use the tool/activity and what we need to do to be safe.
 Every time we then use that tool or revisit that activity we recap the protocol.

 When we use tools such as bow saws or when we light fires this is done under close supervision to ensure the children’s safety.
-All three Forest School Leaders are fully qualified in Forest School First Aid.
+Forest School Leaders are fully qualified in Forest School First Aid.

 Alongside this, the sessions are planned to increase the children’s understanding of the Forest Rules and their core skills and to compliment the focus of the topic each class is undertaking for that term.